 The intuitive meaning of work is quite different from the scientific definition of work.
-In everyday activity, the term 'work' is used equally for mental work and for physical work (involving muscular force) as is clear from the following examples.
+In everyday activity, the term 'work' is used equally for mental work and for physical work (involving muscular force).

-(iv) You may be trying hard to move a huge rock which does not move despite your best efforts, though you may get completely exhausted in the process.
+- You may be trying hard to move a huge rock that does not move despite your best efforts, though you may get completely exhausted in the process.

 In all these cases, according to scientific definition, you are not doing any work.